openstack/octavia/specs/version1/vip-qos-policy-application.rst

 Problem description
 ===================
-For real cases, the bandwidth of vip should be limited, because the upstream network resource is provided by the ISP or other orgnizations.
+For real cases, the bandwidth of vip should be limited, because the upstream network resource is provided by the ISP or other organizations.
 That means it is not free.
 The openstack provider or users should pay for the limited bandwidth, for example, users buy the 50M bandwidth from ISP for openstack environment to access Internet, also it will be used for the connection outside of openstack to access the servers in openstack.
 And the servers are behind LoadBalance VIP.
 We cannot offer the whole bandwidth to the servers, as maybe there also are the VMs want to access the external network.
 So we should take a bandwidth limitation towards vip port.

 Also, if the upstream network resource had been used up mostly, we still want the backend servers behind loadbalancer are accessible and stable.
 The min